 - $20,000 Status Qualifying Dollars (SQD)

-As we have outlined in our coverage of the co-branded Aeroplan credit cards, it is now possible to earn SQM and SQD from your monthly credit card spend.
-So, while it is now slightly more difficult to qualify for Super Elite through SQS, one could argue that it’s even easier as credit card spend can now count towards your SQM and SQS progress throughout the year.
+It is possible to earn SQM and SQS from your monthly credit card spend.
+One could argue that reaching the SQM and SQS thresholds is easier than ever, as credit card spend counts towards your SQM and SQS progress throughout the year.

 |Credit Card||Best Offer||Value|